cobaltspeech/sdk-cubic/docs-src/content/using-cubic-sdk/recognition-context.md

     // which is not recommended for production).
     CubicClient client(serverAddress);

-    // Get the list of available models std::vector<CubicModel> models = client.listModels();
+    // Get the list of available models. std::vector<CubicModel> models = client.listModels();
     std::cout << "Available Models:" << std::endl;
     for (const CubicModel &m : models) {